teaching-js/js-primer/content/dom.md

 document.getElementById("mybutton").onclick = function(event) {}
 ```

-Here what we have done is _binded_ an inline listener function to a event, which is called whenever the particular event is fired.
-When the relevant event is fired, in this case a `click`,
+Here what we have done is _bound_ an inline listener function to a DOM Node and an event -- the
+listener is then called whenever the particular event is fired.

-our button (presumably an html element of some kind)
+In this case, when a `click` occurs, our button (presumably an html element of some kind)
 will provide an `ClickEvent` object to the EventLoop,
 which will dealt with by our shiny new event handler.